Church membership council: Ward church membership council

-A church membership council may convened by the bishop of a local ward (congregation).
+A church membership council may be convened by the bishop of a local ward (congregation).
 In such an instance, the council is composed of the bishop and his two counselors.
 The ward clerk will also be present to take notes of the proceedings.
 Attendance of the ward Relief Society president (for women) or elders quorum president (for men) is optional.
 After hearing all of the evidence in the case, the bishop and his counselors are encouraged to make a joint, unanimous decision on the outcome.
 However, the bishop has the final say and can theoretically make a decision over the protest of either or both of his counselors.

 Stake church membership council

 A stake church membership council is convened by the stake president in instances where it appears that a member who has received their temple endowment has committed an offense which may result in withdrawal of membership, or when the subject is a member of a bishop's immediate family.
 In such instances, the council is composed of the stake president and his two counselors.
 Attendance of the member's bishop, Relief Society president (for women), or elders quorum president (for men) is optional.
 The twelve members of the stake high council also participate when there are contested facts, they would add value and balance, the member requests their participation, or a member of the stake presidency or his family is involved.
 After hearing the evidence in the case and the submissions of the high councilors (if any)—one half of whom speak on behalf of the accused—the stake president and his counselors are encouraged to make a joint, unanimous decision on the outcome.
 However, the stake president has the final say and can theoretically make a decision over the protest of either or both of his counselors.